SvitLanaPavl/SS-HOMEWORK/README.md

 HW5: This homework is designed to improve using CSS, pseudo classes, flexbox and grid, responsive design, as well as play with various UI techniques.

 HW6: This self-study was focused on the use of Bootstrap.
 98% of the cases were bootstrap classes, so the use of CSS was minimum (only to set the background image and font family).

+HW7: In this section, the major goal was to use Javascript in order to create a casino game with inputing numbers that would match the randomly generated numbers.
+Following certain conditions, the users might either get or fail to get the prize.